 This course teaches you how to create professional medical documents.
 There is an emphasis on letter formatting and accuracy.
 You will be introduced to ergonomics, transcribing rules, and medical abbreviations in preparation for medical transcription.

-* No class October 14th. * Minimum typing speed of 30wpm recommended for this class. * Attendance to the first class is mandatory, no late registrations. * If this section is full, you can SUBSCRIBE to be notified if another section gets scheduled.
+*Minimum typing speed of 30wpm recommended for this class. *Attendance to the first class is mandatory, no late registrations. *If this section is full, you can add your contact information to the waitlist.

 Upon successful completion of this course, the student will be able to: